Tierion/boltwall/README.md

 construction is for the pair to be tied to another invoice, which makes it so that the HODL invoice can't settle until another invoice settles and reveals its own preimage.

-### Authorization flows
+### Authorization Flows
 All authorization mechanisms (i.e. via macaroons) are preserved when using HODL invoices.
 The root macaroon is created and added to the LSAT when creating the invoice as normal.
 If time caveats are enabled, then this will timeout based on the amount paid.
 Custom configurations can be devised and passed in to boltwall upon initialization.

-### Making the payment
+### Making the Payment
-Note, when making the payment with your lightning client, it may look like the payment is stuck or is hanging.
-This is normal and is the result of a client having no way to know that an invoice is normal or HODL so it is waiting for the invoice to settle.
+When making the payment with your lightning client, it may look like the payment is stuck or is hanging.
+This is normal and is the result of a client having no way to know whether an invoice is normal or HODL so it is waiting for the invoice to settle.
 This won't happen for a HODL invoice until you settle it with the preimage.

-### A `held` invoice is a paid invoice
+### A `held` Invoice is a Paid Invoice
 What this means is that the paywall considers the invoice paid and "unlocks" the protected content, by providing the discharge macaroon even though your node technically may not have settled the payment yet and so doesn't have access to the funds.